adanvdo/YT-RED-UI/README.md

 - Update Assistant

 ### Known Issues <a name="known-issues"></a>
-- GIF downloads are not supported
+- None At This Time

 ### How To Use <a name="how-to-use"></a>